sassbreak/sassbreak.github.io/_posts/2015-03-17-web-fonts-variable-exists.md

 In this post, we'll see how `variable-exists()` is a useful function for importing Google Web Fonts into our style sheets.

 ##Web font variables
-When using Google Fonts in a project, declare variables for each web font URL:
+To use the function, we'll need to declare variables for each Google Web Font URL:

 {% highlight scss %}
 // Web font URLs